OpenPhilology/nidaba/CONTRIBUTING.rst

 pull request gets politely closed.
 There’s absolutely nothing to fear.

 Thank you for considering to contribute to nibada!
-If you have any question or concerns, feel free to reach out to me/us.
+If you have any question or concerns, feel free to reach out to us.